Benefits of Internet of Things (IoT) in Agriculture and Smart Farming

 Design and durability

-Not only connectivity, but any IoT system used in agriculture should be able to handle the conditions of outdoor spaces.
-Drones, portable sensors, connected tracking grids and weather and monitoring stations should have an uncomplicated yet functional design and a certain level of robustness to “work in the farm.”
+Any IoT system used in agriculture should be able to handle not only connectivity, but the conditions of outdoor spaces.
+Drones, portable sensors, IoT in smart grid and weather monitoring stations should have an uncomplicated yet functional design and a certain level of robustness to “work in the farm.”
 Not to mention the complexity and peculiarity of designing an IoT product in general.

 Limited resources and time